BigelowLab/cs2018/README.md

 - Ability to work well independently

 ## Other information
-The Bigelow summer internship program offers students the opportunity to live in Boothbay and work in a dynamic, cutting-edge research environment.
-The program runs for 10 weeks from **May 26th—August 1st**.
+The Bigelow summer internship program offers students the opportunity to work in a dynamic and cutting-edge research environment.
+The program runs for 10 weeks from **May 24th—July 30th**.
+The internship will be 100% remote due to COVID.

-Interns will be provided with a **stipend** and **housing** (at our new [Residence Hall](https://www.bigelow.org/about/residence-hall.html)).
+Interns will be provided with a **stipend**.

 ## How to apply